AdobeDocs/marketo.fr-FR/help/marketo/product-docs/additional-apps/seo/keywords/seo-get-suggested-keywords.md

    ![](assets/image2014-9-18-10-3a54-3a12.png)

-   Super !
+   Fantastique !
 Votre mot-clé a été ajouté.

    ![](assets/image2014-9-18-10-3a54-3a16.png)